 EXPERIENCE, CERTIFICATION/LICENSES, AND TRAINING:

-- HACCP and SQF practitioner’s certification are highly preferred.
+- SQF or GAP certification is preferred.

-- May frequently deal with highly confidential information
+- Constantly deals with highly confidential information

 - Occasionally works with dissatisfied or angry customers